JuanCorp/FutbolAutoML/README.md

 # FutbolAutoML
-Automatic soccer game with some ML on the side.
+Automatic soccer game with some ML (Machine Learning) on the side.

+The file that opens the project is the .csproj inside the FootballML folder.